 (C) Electronically Stored Information Produced in Only One Form.
 The person responding need not produce the same electronically stored information in more than one form.

 (D) Inaccessible Electronically Stored Information.
-The person responding need not provide discovery of electronically stored information from sources that the person identifies as not reasonably accessible because of undue burden or expense., On motion to compel discovery or for a protective order, the person responding must show that the information is not reasonably accessible because of undue burden or expense.
-If that showing is made, the court may nonetheless order discovery from such sources if the requesting party shows good cause, considering the limitations of Rule 26(b)(1) and (b)(2).
+The person responding need not provide discovery of electronically stored information from sources that the person identifies as not reasonably accessible because of undue burden or expense, the good-faith routine operation of an electronic information system, or the good-faith and consistent application of a document retention policy.
+Any such objection must be made in the time and manner provided in Rule 45(c)(6).
+On motion to compel discovery or for a protective order, the person responding must show that the information is not reasonably accessible because of undue burden or expense.
+If that showing is made, the court may nonetheless order discovery from such sources if the requesting party shows good cause, considering the limitations of Rule 26(b)(2)(C).
 The court may specify conditions for the discovery.
+Rule 26(e) applies to any motion to quash, motion for protective order, or motion to compel concerning an objection that electronically stored information is not reasonably accessible.

 (3) Appearance Not Required.
 A person commanded to produce documents, electronically stored information, or tangible things, or to permit the inspection of premises, need not appear in person at the place of production or inspection unless the subpoena also commands attendance at a deposition, hearing, or trial.